Fire Dispatching and Communications

 Car Seat Clinics

 Car Seat Clinics are by Appointment Only.
-To schedule an appointment, contact Jennifer Britton from the Injury Prevention Team at LHSC.
+To schedule an appointment, contact Rai Di Loreto from the Injury Prevention Team at LHSC.

 For more information, please visit this link about car seat education and to watch an instructional video from the London Health Sciences Centre: Car Seat Education